Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Conclusions and Future Work

 Our main question, in this work, concerns the control of a synchronization in systems of coupled oscillators.
 We presented a computational intelligence-based framework for inferring optimal control laws to achieve this goal.
 A multi-objective genetic programming algorithm with regression-based constant estimation is used to learn the control laws dynamically.

-We first tested our method on two well-known control problems in dynamical systems: i) drive a damped harmonic oscillator to a limit cycle and a stable one to a fixed point; and ii) drive the Lorenz system from a chaotic state to regular dynamics.
-We then applied our control approach to dynamical systems composed of networks of coupled oscillators, starting from a system of two coupled van der pol oscillators up to a hierarchical network consisting of a few hundred oscillators.
-As intermediate steps we evaluated our approach on a ring of oscillators and a torus.
+We first tested our method on a well-known control problem in dynamical systems: Drive a damped harmonic oscillator to a limit cycle and a stable one to a fixed point.
+We then applied our control approach to dynamical systems composed of networks of coupled oscillators, starting from a system of two coupled van der Pol oscillators up to a hierarchical network consisting of a few hundred oscillators.
+In comparison to other methods like generalized linear regression methods, GP is relatively complex to use for a beginner, however the effort pays off if general solutions are needed.
+Due to the evolutionary nature of the method, it is not guaranteed that the global optimum is found, which in our case was not a problem, but may well be in other situations.

 As a result we find terms of different complexity leading to different levels of synchronization control, where synchronization is measured using the Kuramoto parameter.
 The results clearly demonstrate the ability of GP-based control to bring a desynchronized system to a synchronization state and vice versa.
 For forced synchronization, in any setup we find simple control laws, suggesting a single oscillator taking over the control and governing the overall dynamics.
 For forced desynchronization, laws of increasing complexity are found, where the complexity increased with that of the system complexity.